 With that being said, we also believe that if one is to walk a life of holiness, as described by God’s standards, the Torah is what describes that walk.
 That is what we mean by “pursuing a Messianic Torah centered life” or by being “Torah Pursuant”.
 We believe that the Torah describes the lifestyle of the redeemed, and thus we hold it up as that description.
 We may all be on a different part of the path when it comes to walking with HaShem, but our goal is to exhort believers to walk in a manner that eventually will pattern itself after The Goal.

 Furthermore, as seen in Romans 10:4, it is evident that The Goal is Yeshua HaMashiach (The Messiah).
 And, we know what Yeshua’s life looked like.
 It was continually pursuant of His Father’s Torah.
-And, because of this, we know that he was the perfect example of grace, mercy, lovingkindness, truth, and love, which we are to walk after.
-Thus, our heart and direction is to lift up Yeshua and call all God’s people to learn to be better talmidim of our Master, and our Rabbi.
+Because of this, we know that he was the perfect example of grace, mercy, loving-kindness, truth, and love, which we are to walk after.
+Thus, our heart and direction is to lift up Yeshua and call all God’s people to learn to be better talmidim (disciples) of our Master, and our Rabbi.